Greenway, District Park & Open Space Maintenance Practices

 What are District Parks and Greenways?

 The Longmont Area Comprehensive Plan defines Greenways as linear corridors that permit public access.
-The purposes of greenways (also known as Primary Greenways) are to accommodate trail-oriented recreation, provide for wildlife movement through urban areas, connect residential areas to the bikeway network, and provide for the storm drainage and its maintenance.
-These greenways, in combination with the street bikeway system, connect the City’s parks, schools, neighborhoods and other community facilities as part of the city-wide multi-model transportation plan.
+The purposes of greenways (also known as Primary Greenways) are to accommodate trail-oriented recreation, provide for wildlife movement through urban areas, connect residential areas to the bikeway network, and provide for the storm drainage system and its maintenance.
+These greenways, in combination with the street bikeway system, connect the City’s parks, schools, neighborhoods and other community facilities as part of the city-wide, multi-model transportation plan.

 District Parks and Open Space properties are places of special interest and uses that are different from either Neighborhood or Community Parks.
 These parks focus on natural areas or special features that provide low impact, passive recreation opportunities.
 These opportunities may include trails, boat ramps, watchable wildlife areas, fishing, picnic areas / shelters, parking lots and restrooms.

 The following are District Parks or Open Space properties that are either entirely native or include zones of natural habitat within their boundaries:

 Development standards for greenways have evolved over the past 15 years from bluegrass lawn-intensive recreational corridors to areas that now include native and wildlife supportive plant materials.
 Changes to greenway development standards have included:

 - Use of water-conserving and native grasses where adjacent to homes